aphor/openstack-formula/README.md

 ### Removing OpenStack

-Each state listed above has a cooresponding `.absent` state that undoes the corresponding set of changes.
+Each state listed above has a `.absent` state that undoes the corresponding set of changes.
 For example, to remove the OpenStack Identity service, use the `keystone.absent` state.

 ## Configuration